iTwin/itwinjs-core/docs/learning/tutorials/hello-world-viewer.md

   public static originalColor: number;
 ```

 The first condition checks for only the first trigger of the toggle using boolean ```toggledOnce```.
 If true, we need to store the original color in static variable ```MyFirstUiProvider.originalColor```.
 We are using the global singleton [IModelApp](https://www.itwinjs.org/reference/imodeljs-frontend/imodelapp/imodelapp/) to get to the viewManager that can provide the current ```backgroundColor```.
 We also need to flip variable ```MyFirstUiProvider.toggledOnce``` to true to make sure we only store the original color once.
-We are using the glo

-Notice we using the function [overrideDisplayStyle()](https://www.itwinjs.org/reference/imodeljs-frontend/views/viewport/overridedisplaystyle/) on the currently selected view.
+Notice we're using the function [overrideDisplayStyle()](https://www.itwinjs.org/reference/imodeljs-frontend/views/viewport/overridedisplaystyle/) on the currently selected view.
 To get the view, we use the same global singleton [IModelApp](https://www.itwinjs.org/reference/imodeljs-frontend/imodelapp/imodelapp/) to get to the [viewManager](https://www.itwinjs.org/reference/imodeljs-frontend/views/viewmanager/).

 Our completed ```MyFirstUiProvider.tsx``` file should look similar to this: